mschulzer/tekstLab/README.md

 ### ABOUT THE PROJECT

-The purpose of this rather simple webapp is to enable students (in L1) to work computationally/algorithmically with the analysis of folktales, but in ways underpinned theoretically by the work of early Formalists like Propp, Greimas, etc., and pertaining to research done at the Department of Computer Science / Department of Science Teaching at the University of Copenhagen.
+The purpose of this rather simple webapp is to enable students (in highschool L1-teaching) to work computationally and algorithmically with the (textual) analysis of Danish folktales, and in ways very much inspired theoretically by the work of like Propp, Greimas, etc. Students' ways of using the webapp is part of ongoing research conducted on behalf of the Department of Computer Science / Department of Science Teaching at the University of Copenhagen.

+If you are interested in learning more, or if you have any questions relating to this work, please feel free to write me an e-mail: `mosh (at) di.ku.dk`.

 ### DISCLAIMER